Differential Geometric Aspects of Causal Structures: Local description of causal structures

 For a semi-simple Lie algebra $\fg$ every derivation is inner.
-Therefore given a $|\mu|$-grading of $\fg$ it admits a unique \emph{grading element} i.e., $e\in\fg_0$ such that $[e,g]=jg$ for all $g\in\fg_j$ and $-\mu\leq j\leq \mu.$
+Therefore given a $|\mu|$-grading of $\fg$ it admits a unique \emph{grading element}, i.e., $e\in\fg_0$ such that $[e,g]=jg$ for all $g\in\fg_j$ and $-\mu\leq j\leq \mu$.

-Consequently, the space of $q$-forms on $\fg_-$ with values in $\fg$, denoted by $\Lambda^{q}(\fg_-,\fg),$ admits a decomposition $\oplus_{p}\Lambda^{p,q}(\fg_-,\fg)$ where $\Lambda^{p,q}(\fg_-,\fg)$ is the set of $q$-forms $\omega,$ with weight $p,$ i.e., $\cL_e\omega=p\omega.$\footnote{In \cite{Yamaguchi-SimpleDiffSystems}, the space $\Lambda^{p,q}$ is referred to as $C^{p-q+1,q}.$ } The decomposition can be written as
+Consequently, the space of $q$-forms on $\fg_-$ with values in $\fg$, denoted by $\Lambda^{q}(\fg_-,\fg)$, admits a decomposition $\oplus_{p}\Lambda^{p,q}(\fg_-,\fg)$ where $\Lambda^{p,q}(\fg_-,\fg)$ is the set of $q$-forms $\omega$, with weight $p$, i.e., $\cL_e\omega=p\omega$.\footnote{In \cite{Yamaguchi-SimpleDiffSystems}, the space $\Lambda^{p,q}$ is referred to as $C^{p-q+1,q}$. } The decomposition can be written as

-According to a theorem of Tanaka \cite{Yamaguchi-SimpleDiffSystems}, if $H^{1,p}(\fg_-,\fg)=0,$ for all $p\geq 0$, then via a process called the \emph{Tanaka prolongation} the Lie algebra of infinitesimal symmetries of a distribution with symbol algebra $\fg_-$ is isomorphic to $\fg,$ i.e., $\mathfrak{inf}(D)=\fg.$
+According to a theorem of Tanaka \cite{Yamaguchi-SimpleDiffSystems}, if $H^{1,p}(\fg_-,\fg)=0$, for all $p\geq 0$, then via a process called the \emph{Tanaka prolongation} the Lie algebra of infinitesimal symmetries of a distribution with symbol algebra $\fg_-$ is isomorphic to $\fg$, i.e., $\mathfrak{inf}(D)=\fg$.

-The above theorem can be applied to \emph{regular infinitesimal flag structures} of type $(G,P),$ which is defined as follows.
-Consider a manifold $M$ endowed with a bracket generating distribution of constant type whose symbol algebra is $\fm.$ The graded frame bundle is a right principal bundle $\mathrm{Aut}_{gr}(\fm)\ra\cF_{gr}(M)\ra M,$ where $\mathrm{Aut}_{gr}(\fm)$ is the group of automorphisms of $\fm$ that preserve the grading.\footnote{In case $M$ is endowed with additional structure, e.g., conformal structures or semi-Riemannian structures, this principal bundle can be reduced further.} If the symbol algebra of the distribution is isomorphic to $\fg_-$ and $\mathrm{Aut}_{gr}(\fm)$ is isomorphic\footnote{If there exists additional structure on the distribution then $\mathrm{Aut}_{gr}(\fm)$ reduces to $G_0.$} to $\mathrm{Ad}(G_0)\subset\mathrm{Aut}_{gr}(\fg_-),$ where $G_0$ is the Levi subgroup of $(G,P)$ and $\mathrm{Ad}$ is the adjoint action, then one says that the distribution induces a regular infinitesimal flag structure of type $(G,P).$
+The above theorem can be applied to \emph{regular infinitesimal flag structures} of type $(G,P)$, which is defined as follows.
+Consider a manifold~$M$ endowed with a bracket generating distribution of constant type whose symbol algebra is~$\fm$.
+The graded frame bundle is a right principal bundle $\operatorname{Aut}_{\rm gr}(\fm)\ra\cF_{\rm gr}(M)\ra M$, where $\operatorname{Aut}_{\rm gr}(\fm)$ is the group of automorphisms of~$\fm$ that preserve the grading.\footnote{In case $M$ is endowed with additional structure, e.g., conformal structures or semi-Riemannian structures, this principal bundle can be reduced further.} If the symbol algebra of the distribution is isomorphic to~$\fg_-$ and $\operatorname{Aut}_{\rm gr}(\fm)$ is isomorphic\footnote{If there exists additional structure on the distribution then $\operatorname{Aut}_{\rm gr}(\fm)$ reduces to~$G_0$.} to $G_0\subset\operatorname{Aut}_{\rm gr}(\fg_-)$, then one says that the distribution induces a~regular infinitesimal flag structure of type $(G,P)$.